WATCH NOW: Galloway Township airman surprises children at Assumption Regional Catholic School

 “Anything we need, they’re there,” Alicia said.

-Now that Petrilli is home for good, he’s thrilled to get back into the swing of things with his family.
+Petrilli, who is also a New Jersey State Police trooper, is home for good and thrilled to get back into the swing of things with his family.
 He and Alicia are very involved in their children’s lives, from traveling together to fishing to coaching their sports teams.

 Petrilli coached Emily’s traveling soccer team prior to his deployment.
 Some of her teammates also attend Assumption and were cheering along with the rest of the students upon his arrival.